Volodymyr, Ukraine: World War II

-Cold War
+Postwar period

+Under the Soviet rule, Volodymyr became the centre of Volodymyr Raion.
+During that period the development of Lviv–Volyn coal basin started in the vicinity.
+Food and light industry developed in the city during the postwar era.
 A Cold War air base was located north-east of the town at Zhovtnevy.

 Since 1991, the city has been part of independent Ukraine.

 Discovery of mass graves from World War II

-A series of mass graves were discovered in 1997, with exhumations completed by 2013.
+A series of mass graves was discovered in the area of the city in 1997, with exhumations completed by 2013.
 Originally thought to be an example of NKVD mass murder, similar to the Katyn massacre and the Vinnytsia massacre, the Volodymyr-Volynskyi murders were shown in 2012 to have been carried out by German forces, most likely the Einsatzgruppen C. The primary archeological evidence for German culpability was that most of the bullet shell casings were dated 1941 and were from a German factory.
 Testimony by a Jewish survivor of the city, Ann Kazimirski (née Ressels), who lived on Kovelska Street, recorded by the USC Shoah Foundation corroborated the view that the perpetrators were German and that the victims were primarily Jewish.
 Anthropological analysis of the remains led to the conclusion that three quarters of the victims were women and children.
 The 747 victims were reinterred in local city cemeteries.